waughjai/wordpress-images/README.md

 If "alt" attribute is not set, an empty 1 will automatically be added to the HTML generated, ensuring that all images made through these will have an alt tag.

-To make working with theme image objects with minimal inconvenience for images that are all in the same directory that is not the topmost directory o' the theme directory, you can globally set the inner shared directory using WPThemeImage's static setDefaultSharedDirectory method on the class itself.
+To make working with theme image objects with minimal inconvenience for images that are all in the same directory that is not the topmost directory o' the theme directory, you can globally set the inner shared directory in the WordPress admin through Appearances -> Theme -> Directories, or directly in PHP with WPThemeImage's static setDefaultSharedDirectory method on the class itself.
 After that, all initialized WPThemeImage & WPThemePicture instances, including the shortcodes, will automatically use that shared directory if a different 1 isn't provided.

 To add HTML attributes to WPThemePicture & WPUploadsPicture shortcodes, prefix them with "img-", "picture-", or "source-" depending on what tag you want the attribute given to.
 For example, to apply a class to the img tag, give the shortcode the attribute "img-class".